pri-2025/Mini-Project_1/README.md

 ---

 ## Note
-This project was created for learning and practice purposes as part of a structured web development course, with additional UI enhancements added independently.
+This project was created for learning and practice purposes as part of a structured web development course.
+Additional UI enhancements were implemented independently to improve usability and visual appeal.